Jesse Perez Mendez, Ph.D., Dean

 Degree and Teacher Certification Programs.
 Degree and teacher certification programs are two distinct programs.
 Freshmen or transfer students are admitted by an appropriate college to a degree program leading to a bachelor’s degree.
 Eligible students at the junior level must apply and be admitted to a teacher certification program that leads to a Texas teaching certificate.
 The certification program includes the state-mandated Texas Examinations of Educator Standards (TExES) exams.
 Students must pass all appropriate TExES exams for teacher certification.

 Admission to the Teacher Certification (Education) Program.
-Admission to College of Education certification programs is open to all individuals on the basis of academic preparation, achievement, and availability of space in the selected program.
+Admission to College of Education certification programs is open to all individuals based on academic preparation, achievement, and availability of space in the selected program.
 When there are more qualified applicants than can be instructed adequately by the available faculty or accommodated in available facilities, the college will control enrollment in specific programs by limiting the admission of new students.
 The number of students accepted into the undergraduate elementary, middle-level education, all-level education, secondary education, and career and technology programs is limited.
 Therefore, admission into a teacher education program is competitive and based on GPA and other criteria.
 A complete description of eligibility requirements is available in the Educator Certification Office in the College of Education and online.
 (Entrance criteria may be subject to change.)

 Admission to a college degree program does not ensure admission to an upper-division teacher certification program.
 Students seeking teacher certification may apply to a certification program through an admission process.
 An online application is available at www.educ.ttu.edu.
 All programs accept applications for a fall start only.
 Students should apply as early as possible in the spring semester prior to the desired fall start semester.
 For specific details, consult a College of Education advisor.
 To be considered for admission to teacher certification programs, students must meet the following minimum prerequisites: